Board of directors

 Ron van Amsterdam, PhD, DipPharMed

-Ron van Amsterdam joined Cardialysis in 2019 as a pharmacologist (PhD, Groningen-NL), medical scientist (Diplome of Pharmaceutical Medicine, Surrey-UK) and resource manager (Lean Six sigma Green Belt, Leiden NL) after over 25 years in pharma industry (at Organon, Pharming and Astellas in chronic inflammation, thrombosis, and anti-infectives).
-In his current position, Ron is a member of the Executive Boards of Cardialysis and ECRI and develops business strategies around scientific and service opportunities that Cardialysis can provide in all cardiology areas, whether devices, diagnostics, pharmaceuticals, or novel patient treatment strategies.
-He oversees scientific content and business opportunity creation from a perspective of Cardialysis’ corporate strengths.
+Ron van Amsterdam joined Cardialysis in 2019 after a well-rounded professional career in Pharma.
+Ron moved from a pharmacologist (PhD, Groningen-NL), medical scientist (Diplome of Pharmaceutical Medicine, Surrey-UK) into resource management (Lean Six sigma Green Belt, Leiden NL).
+After over 25 years in pharma industry (at Organon, Pharming and Astellas in chronic inflammation, thrombosis, and anti-infectives) currently, Ron is a member of the Management Team of Cardialysis and develops new business strategies around their scientific service opportunities while ensuring continued marketing and sales activities.

 Prior to joining Cardialysis, Ron assumed increasingly senior leadership roles in pharmacology, clinical pharmacology, medical science and clinical operations, published scientific papers, as well as inventions, and consulted in multiple drug registrations at CHMP and FDA.
-His latest job since 2009, involved resource management for global drug development project management, program management in Nephrology and Urology, multiple improvement initiatives around Astellas’ R&D process and Organizational structure (closely working with US and Japanese peers), and facility management in The Netherlands until Astellas consolidated R&D activities outside Europe.
+His latest job since 2009, involved resource management for global drug development project management, program management in Nephrology and Urology, multiple improvement initiatives around Astellas’ R&D process and Organizational structure (closely working with US and Japanese peers), and facility management in The Netherlands.